Top 5 vice presidential debate moments between Pence, Harris

 Their fundamental difference, apparently, was whether the Trump tax cuts actually helped middle-class Americans.

-After Pence finished his point, Harris alluded last week when the presidential debate became an unmanageable mess of interruptions from Trump while Biden was on several occasions just repeating "that's not true" as Trump talked.
+After Pence finished his point, Harris alluded to last week when the presidential debate became an unmanageable mess of interruptions from Trump while Biden was on several occasions just repeating "that's not true" as Trump talked.

-"We saw enough of it in last week's debate but I think this is supposed to be a debate based on fact and truth and the truth and the fact is Joe Biden has been very clear.
+"We saw enough of it in last week's debate, but I think this is supposed to be a debate based on fact and truth, and the truth and the fact is Joe Biden has been very clear.
 He will not raise taxes on anybody who makes less than $400,000 a year," Harris said.

 Pence shot back: "Joe Biden said twice in the debate last week that he's going to repeal the Trump tax cuts.
 That was tax cuts that gave the average working family to a thousand dollars in a tax break every single year."